rizkise00/Web-CI-advanced-alarm/README.md

    - Click **New**, then add your PHP installation path (e.g., `C:\xampp\php\`).
    - Click **OK** to save the changes.
 3. Restart terminal and try again `php spark serve`

+### 8. Access the Application

+Open your browser and go to http://localhost:8080 to view the CodeIgniter 4 application running locally.